-On 24th April, the Association of Southeast Asian Nations (ASEAN) held an emergency summit to determine the bloc’s response to the violent coup in Myanmar.
+On April 24th, the Association of Southeast Asian Nations (ASEAN) held an emergency summit to determine the bloc’s response to the violent coup in Myanmar.
 The meeting in Jakarta marks the first cooperative international movement to handle the crisis, with leaders and representatives working together to develop a solution.
 This included military coup leader Min Aung Hlaing in his first foreign trip since staging the coup on 1st February.
-ASEAN leaders agreed to meet with the military general but would not recognise him as Myanmar’s head of state.
+ASEAN leaders agreed to meet with the military general but would not recognize him as Myanmar’s head of state.

 The summit is in response to the coup that Min Aung Hlaing began, overthrowing the democratically elected government, citing claims of election fraud without providing credible evidence.
 Since the coup, the regime has violently cracked down on dissent and peaceful protests demanding a return to democracy.
 Since February first, the junta has killed over 700 civilians and imprisoned over 3,300 people.